Cartier is owned by Richemont.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Cartier “Not Good Enough”.
 These are a few factors influencing its score:

-- It appears to use leather, wool, exotic animal hair, and exotic animal skin.
+- It appears to use leather, wool, cashmere, and crocodile skin.

-- It doesn’t appear to use down, fur, or angora.
+- It doesn’t appear to use fur, angora, shearling, alpaca, mohair, or down.

-Based on all publicly available information we’ve reviewed, we rate Cartier “It’s a Start” overall.
+Based on all publicly available information we’ve reviewed, we rate Cartier “Not Good Enough” overall.